Inherited Tumour Syndromes Research Group (ITSR Group)

-We undertake research into inherited tumour syndromes with a particular interest in intestinal polyposis syndromes, tuberous sclerosis (TSC) and TSC-like phenotypes.
+We undertake research into inherited tumour syndromes with a particular interest in intestinal polyposis syndromes.

-We are based within the Cancer and Genetics division of the School of Medicine and are made up of specialised groups working in collaboration with the NHS, international colleagues and fellow academics across the University.
+Our team is based within the Division of Cancer and Genetics of the School of Medicine and are made up of specialised groups working in collaboration with the NHS, international colleagues and fellow academics across the University.

-- Characterise the inherited and somatic genetic variation associated with these disorders and the tumours that these patients develop.
+- Characterise the inherited and somatic genetic variation associated with intestinal polyposis syndrome and the tumours that these patients develop.

 - Elucidate the molecular and cellular mechanisms involved.